Chapter 33 Yavakrida and His Penance

 The Pandavas eventually found Raibhya’s hermitage on the banks of the Ganga during their wanderings.

 Lomasa related the location’s history to them: “The son of Dasaratha, Bharata, bathed at this ghat.
 Indra was absolved of the sin of wrongfully slaying Vritra by these waters.
 Sanatkumara also united with God at this place.
-The mother of the gods, Aditi, sacrificed animals and begged for a son atop this peak.
+The mother of the gods, Aditi, did Yagna with animals and begged for a son atop this peak.
+And later animals were freed.
 O Yudhishthira, climb this sacred peak, and the calamities that have clouded your life shall disappear.
 If you take a bath in the flowing waters of this river, your anger and passion will be washed away.”

-Then Lomasa went into further into on the location’s holiness.
+Then Lomasa went into further detailing on the location’s holiness.

 “Yavakrida, the son of a scholar, met with disaster in this exact area,” he said to start the narrative.

 Yavakrida answered: “I want to know the Vedas better than anyone has ever done.
 I want to excel in academia.
 I’m making these sacrifices in order to fulfil that dream.
 Learning the Vedas from a teacher is difficult and requires a lot of time.
 I am making sacrifices in order to personally learn that information.
-I’m blessed,”
+I want to be blessed.”

 Indra grinned and remarked: “Brahmana, you’re going in the wrong direction.
 Return home, look for a suitable preceptor, and take Vedic instruction from him.
 Learning cannot be done via austerity.
 Study and study alone is the way to go.”
 Indra disappeared after saying these words.
 But Bharadwaja’s son resisted giving up.